 You’d use your company’s business card when doing business on behalf of the company.
 Likewise, you need a personal contact card to promote your services if you’re an entrepreneur, a freelancer, looking for a new job, or looking for a side gig.

-Whereas a business card promotes a business and the services it provides, your personal card promotes you and helps you network in your niche.
+A business card promotes a business and the services it provides.
+Your personal card promotes you and helps you network in your niche.

 In this article we'll explore the benefits of having a personal business card.
 Then I'll share a collection of templates you can use to create your own personal business card along with an online business card maker.

 5 Top Benefits of Having a Personal Business Card

 Think of your personal cards as networking business cards.
 You should never leave home without them because you never know who you’ll meet and where you'll meet them.

 Some of the great benefits of using these networking personal cards are that you’ll:

 Have a personal contact card to hand out at networking, social, and other important events.
 This gives off an air of competence and professionalism.
 It helps you establish relationships and can help you develop your career.

 A well-designed personalised business card can communicate your personality, work, and style.
 With the right card you can create a positive and lasting impression.